 This is the view from halfway up the stairs.
 I was too tired to take any pictures once I reached the top!

+Here is another shrine peeking over the top of some stairs.
+It's difficult to distinguish the differences between them, other than their size and colour.
+That is until you go inside, where they all have a different arrangement of religious paraphernalia, along with varying amounts of gold.
 You can just about see the leaves starting to change colour for autumn in this picture.
 The Japanese are very proud of their seasons, and the distinctive weather and foods they bring.
 Kyoto is also especially beautiful in Spring, with the cherry blossoms (a national obsession over here) and in autumn, with the orange and red leaves.
 Unfortunately I've come to early for the leaves, and months too late/early for the cherry blossoms.

 So this is the view from another of the sets of stairs we climbed.
 It was even better in person, but I think it gives you a good idea of the size and scope of the mountain we were climbing.
 And just how many people live in such a small area, Kyoto only has a population of 1 million or so!